Learning Center

 • Best for: Publishers under 50,000 monthly pageviews or those wanting zero maintenance

-• Revenue potential: Low to moderate, typically $2-5 CPMs depending on niche
+• Revenue potential: Low to moderate, with CPMs varying significantly by niche

-• Technical requirements: Minimal, just add a code snippet
+• Technical requirements: Minimal, add a code snippet and you're live

 • Control level: Very limited, mostly automated